sap-tutorials/Tutorials/tutorials/community-start/community-start.md

 ## Prerequisites
  - Go to [SAP Community](https://community.sap.com)
- - If you do not already have an SAP account and profile, [register for an account](https://accounts.sap.com/ui/public/showRegisterForm?spName=wcms_sapdx_prod_29052019&targetUrl=https%3A%2F%2Fwww.sap.com%2Fbin%2Ffiji%2Fes%2Flogin.sapdx.html&sourceUrl=https%3A%2F%2Fwww.sap.com%2Fcommunity.html).
+ - If you do not already have an SAP user account and profile, [register for an account](https://accounts.sap.com/ui/public/showRegisterForm?spName=wcms_sapdx_prod_29052019&targetUrl=https%3A%2F%2Fwww.sap.com%2Fbin%2Ffiji%2Fes%2Flogin.sapdx.html&sourceUrl=https%3A%2F%2Fwww.sap.com%2Fcommunity.html).
  - Log into the SAP Community before starting the tutorial.

 ## Details